Skip to main content

 This script, your genome, is the foundational text of your physical being.
 Contained within the nucleus of nearly every cell in your body, it is a vast and detailed instruction manual inherited from your ancestors.
 It dictates the fundamental characteristics of your existence, from the color of your eyes to the intricate architecture of your endocrine system.

 For decades, the genome was viewed as a static, deterministic set of commands.
 Current science, however, provides a much more empowering perspective.
-Your is an intricate set of possibilities, a dynamic system of information that constantly interacts with your environment, your nutrition, your thoughts, and your actions.
+Your genetic code is an intricate set of possibilities, a dynamic system of information that constantly interacts with your environment, your nutrition, your thoughts, and your actions.

 Understanding this dialogue between your genes and your life is the first principle of personalized wellness.
 It is the key to comprehending why one person thrives on a high-fat diet while another gains weight, or why one individual builds muscle with ease while another excels in endurance.
 Your genetics provide the context, the underlying reason your body responds the way it does.